-(iv) At the Executive Director's or Licensure Director's discretion, biology teaching experience such as teaching in at a post-secondary institution or in a private school setting may qualify to satisfy the practicum experience.
-In these settings, verification from the employer of satisfactory completion of the supervised teaching experience with at least 60 clock hours of biology instruction is required to qualify as a suitable practicum to add the endorsement.
+(iii) At the Executive Director's or Licensure Director's discretion, other Biology teaching experience such as teaching in at a post-secondary institution or in a private school setting may qualify to satisfy the practicum experience.
+In these settings, verification from the employer of satisfactory completion of the teaching experience with at least 60 clock hours of Biology instruction is required to qualify as a suitable practicum to add the endorsement.

 (c) Submit a complete and correct application to obtain the endorsement in the form and manner required by the Commission, including payment of all required fees as provided in OAR 584-200-0050.

-Note: Adding the endorsement at the time of renewal will not require an additional cost to add the licensure renewal process.
+[Note: Adding the endorsement at the time of renewal will not require an additional cost to add the licensure renewal process.]

-(4) Adding Biology to Other Licenses: To be eligible to add a Biology endorsement to an existing Professional, Teacher Leader or Legacy teaching license, an applicant must:
+(4) Adding Biology to Other Licenses: To be eligible to add a Biology endorsement to a Professional, Teacher Leader or Legacy teaching license, an applicant must:

-(A) Provide documentation of a passing score on the Commission-approved subject mastery test for Biology; or
+(a) Meet one of the following content knowledge requirements: (A) Provide documentation of a passing score on the Commission-approved subject mastery test for Biology; or